Project Setup

 export const vaultUrl = "https://dev.vault.chromia-development.com"; // Vault's url for SSO

 That concluded the project setup process.
-In next section, we will
+In the next section, we can

 npm package.